Maximum rank of a Legendrian web: Legendrian web

 $\,(\Omega^1, \, \Omega^2, \, ... \, \Omega^d), \, \Omega^a \in H^0(\I^a)$, such that

-The $\R$-vector space of Abelian relations of $\,\W$ is denoted by $\,\A(\W)$.
+The $\R$-vector space of Abelian relations of $\W$ is denoted by $\A(\W)$.
 The \emph{\tb{rank}} of a Legendrian web $\, \W$ is the dimension of $\,\A(\W)$. \end{definition}

 For a dual interpretation of Abelian relation for a Legendrian web as a generalized holomorphic 1-form, we refer to Figure\,\ref{1double} and the related remarks in Section \ref{sec1}.
-The idea to extend the notion of Abelian relation to Legendrian webs came from the exposition \cite{Br} of the dualities associated with the rank two simple Lie groups, see also Section \ref{sec5}.
+The idea to extend the notion of Abelian relation to Legendrian webs came from the exposition \cite{Br} on the dualities associated with the rank two simple Lie groups, see also Section \ref{sec5}.
+Rank provides a basic local numerical invariant of a Legendrian web under contact transformation.